Visit Brasilia, the political and administrative capital of Brazil, a perfect travel destination for all lovers of heritage and modern architecture.

 The heart of Brasilia is called Plano Piloto (Pilot Plan).
 Designed by the architect Oscar Niemeyer and the urban planner Lúcio Costa, it is unlike any other city center, exhibiting structures with bold designs of concrete, glass and steel housing the entire administrative machine that is the Brazilian government.
 When we visit Brasilia, we find ourselves immersed in the heart of the utopian and futuristic vision of Modern Architecture of the late 1950s.
-The Brazilian capital is undoubtedly the best example of a certain vision atypical to this period of time, specifically the post-war period where progress and modernity were magnified.
+The Brazilian capital is undoubtedly the best example of a certain vision, typical of this period.
+Specifically the post-war period where progress and modernity were magnified.
 It is a large-scale implementation of the concept of a functionalist city dear to Behrens and Gropius, softened by a certain echo of poetry with the work of Le Corbusier.
 The “superquadra,” divided into “quadra,” blocks of buildings, is thought to fulfil well-defined functions.
 Thus, we find the administrative buildings on one side, the homes on another, the shops on a third etc. Travelers who are interested in modern architecture and contemporary art in general, will be seduced by the capital of Brazil, unique in the global urban aesthetic landscape and a true manifestation of a certain vision of the future of humanity.

 Brasília, with its vertically constructed skyward lines and wide green spaces, is a real ode to contemporary urbanism as it was conceived at the beginning of the second half of the 20th century.
 It is a reflection of Brazil’s ambition to become a great nation at the forefront of modernity and catch up with the technological advances of the great empires of the northern hemisphere.
 Although in many ways this project has not come to fruition exactly as expected, we can still see the strong image of a bold country that has surpassed many of its difficulties and risen, to rank as the 8th world economic power (IMF – 2018) in less than half a century.